ThinhHoang1/Thinhhoang1/README.md

-👋 Hi there, I'm Thinh!
+# 👋 Hi there, I'm Thinh!

-Here's a infomation about me
+## Welcome to my GitHub profile!

 ## About Me